The information in this article applies to:

 - Then, select the subdivision drawing window to activate it, and click where you want to add the house.

-If the Paste option is not active, from the menu select Edit> Paste and then click to place the structure.
+If the Paste option is not active, select Edit> Paste and then click to place the structure.

 - Now that the home has been added to your drawing, you can move its location by further using the Edit Area function and Move edit handle.